-Shredall and SDS is one of the UK’s largest independently owned Document Shredding, Recycling, Document Storage and Document Scanning companies.
-Originally set up by myself back in 1997, I was the only the second mobile shredding company in Europe.
-In 2010 I made the company a wholly owned family business.
+Shredall SDS Group is one of the UK’s largest independently owned Document Shredding, Recycling, Document Storage and Document Scanning companies.
+Originally set up by myself back in 1997, it was the only the second mobile shredding company in Europe.
+In 2010, I made the company a wholly owned family business.

 My children Lucy and Nik were invited to join the Board of Directors.
 They had worked for the company over the previous 13 years and I felt they had earned it as young professionals in their own right through their valuable input and hard work for the company.

 Lucy is now the Managing Director for Shredall SDS Group, whilst Nik is the Group Sales Director responsible for the company sales Nationwide, focusing on specialist services throughout the East Midlands, Midlands, West Midlands and Yorkshire from our Nottingham branch, with daily collections in our core areas of Nottingham, Derby and Leicester.
 We route our vehicles into Leeds, Sheffield, Doncaster and every city in-between.

 Shredall SDS Group covers all of the Birmingham conurbation weekly, along with NHS and Legal Law Practice contracts in Northampton, Milton Keynes, Hertfordshire and the Home Counties, down to our London office, where we service The City of London daily covering all routes necessary.
 Our Scotland office is based in Lanarkshire making it easy for us to cover Glasgow, Sterling, Falkirk, Livingstone and Edinburgh with vehicles regularly routed into Dundee and Aberdeen amongst all other cities in Central Scotland and the surrounding areas.

 Some of the UK's oldest family businesses have survived for almost 500 years.
 So recently I have been thinking what have they been doing right to make them so enduring?